 In 2010 a local bookstore owner invited several of his customers who were readers and writers to drop by a local coffee shop to chat.
 After a year, the group got too big for the coffee shop and moved to the back room of another local morning place.
 It was not long before it was standing room only!
 Along the way the group had welcomed speakers to come share their expertise, had a very successful book sale, partnered with the Friends of Auburn Library for a day-long book festival, and even set-up an Indie-gogo crowd funding project.

 THE PLACER ARTS YEARS

 It became obvious a larger place was needed to invite speakers where an audience could be seated for the presentation.
 Large public groups necessitated that insurance coverage be arranged.
 After research the group joined as an affiliate of Placer Arts, the Placer County Arts Council.
-The building at 808 Lincoln Way served as a meeting place, the arts council provided the liability insurance needed and submitted the necessary government paperwork on April 15 each year.
+Their building at that time, at 808 Lincoln Way, served as a meeting place.
+The arts council provided the liability insurance needed and submitted the necessary government paperwork on April 15 each year.

 Now organized as a corporation GCW elects five officers for two years each rotating yearly.
 There is a board that meets monthly and an annual meeting as required by the IRS.
-From a loose group discussing books in a coffee shop (calling themselves Wordsmiths) to the present Gold Country Writers group of 75 has been a journey of scribblers looking for blank paper.
+From a loose group discussing books in a coffee shop (calling themselves Wordsmiths) to the present Gold Country Writers group of more than 100 persons, it has been a journey of scribblers looking for blank paper.

 Chery Anderson firstname.lastname@example.org 530-613-1153